SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 ### Parameters

 - `functionToWrap` - A Lua closure (function) to be wrapped.
-- `wrappedFunctionName` (optional) - A custom name for the wrapped function.
+- `wrappedFunctionName` - (Optional) A custom name for the wrapped function.
 If not provided, the name will be blank.

 ### Examples